 Ceramics & Turkish Textile

-Ceramics are also contain significant amount of artistry in Anatolian Art History.
-As of 2018 we as Noah's Ark Rugs & Kilims we also collected various handcrafted and handpainted ceramics and tiles and also variety of textiles such as bed covers, table cloths, bags etc.
+Ceramics also have a significant role in Anatolian Art History.
+As of 2018 we began collecting various hand-crafted and hand-painted ceramics and tiles, plus a variety of textiles such as bed covers, table cloths and bags etc.